renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 |
 |*Eager, a Raptor who emigrated to the Commonwealth.*

-Much ancient Terrace-Builder construction used fieldstones, though most major construction in modern city-states is done using carefully dressed stone masonry—often limestone.
+Much ancient Terrace-Builder construction used fieldstones, though most major construction in modern city-states is done using carefully dressed stone masonry — often limestone.
 The use of brick construction is also common, especially for minor buildings and in villages outside of citystates; they are often face with mudbrick.
 Thatch is often used for roofing, and ornamentation is rare.